 For those who discover the Raspberry Pi 3

-For those who discover Raspberry Pi, the idea of the foundation is to offer a very economical computer in the form of an electronic card.
+For those who discover Raspberry Pi, the idea of the foundation is to offer a very economical computer in the form of an electronic board.
 This project has found echo in many fields (education, Maker, emerging countries …) and has already sold more than 8 million copies in the world.
 To equip your Pi, what better than to recycle your old hardware (keyboard, mouse, screen or television).